arborchurch/arbor-web/site/content/sunday-services/_index.md

 ## Welcome

+Easter Sunday has special times to accommodate everyone who needs a little flexibility that day.
+We'll have two services, 9am and 10:45, with classrooms open for kids at both times.

-At our Sunday gatherings, we come together to connect with one another, worship God in song, and study the Bible.
+On regular Sunday gatherings, we come together to connect with one another, worship God in song, and study the Bible.
 All are welcome to attend — come as you are and enjoy some free coffee or tea as we seek God together.

 **Date:** Sundays